Counseling MS

 Master of Science in Counseling

-The Master of Science in Counseling offers an emphasis in Clinical Mental Health Counseling (60 semester hours) for those students desiring licensure as a Licensed Professional Counselor (LPC), an emphasis in School Counseling (51 semester hours) for those students seeking certification as a professional school counselor only, and an emphasis in School Counseling with LPC (60 semester hours) for those students seeking both certifications as a professional school counselor AND desiring licensure as a Licensed Professional Counselor (LPC).
-All three programs include a common core, courses specific to the emphasis and field experience courses in which students work directly with client populations under supervision.
-Additionally, in all three programs, students must enroll in COUN 501 and COUN 510 during their first semester of enrollment.
+The Master of Science in Counseling offers an emphasis in two programs, Clinical Mental Health Counseling (60 semester hours) for those students desiring licensure towards a Licensed Professional Counselor (LPC).
+Clinical Mental Health Counseling emphasis includes a common core, courses specific to the emphasis and field experience courses in which students work with client populations under supervision.
+An emphasis in School Counseling (48 semester hours) for those students seeking certification as a professional school counselor only, School Counseling emphasis includes a common core, courses specific to the emphasis, an elective, and Practicum, in which students work directly with client populations under supervision.
+Additionally, in all programs, students must enroll in COUN 501 and COUN 510 during their first semester of enrollment.
 After successfully completing COUN 501 and COUN 510, students then enroll in COUN 516 and COUN 528 in the same (typically, second) semester.
 Please note that those students desiring to enroll in more than 6 hours per semester may take classes from among those listed as “Open” classes.

 Program Requirements - MS